Shoulder Physical Therapy In Fort Myers & Cape Coral, FL : Here’s How to Make Your Shoulders Strong, Flexible, & Pain-Free

 Shoulder Conditions Commonly Treated through Physical Therapy

-Shoulder conditions that are commonly treated through physical therapy include rotator cuff tears, shoulder tendonitis or tendinopathy, labral tears, shoulder impingement, and shoulder arthritis.
+Numerous shoulder conditions can be effectively managed with physical therapy.
+These include rotator cuff tears, shoulder tendinitis or tendinosis, labral tears, shoulder impingement, and shoulder arthritis.

 View the conditions below to see if your symptoms match.
 Then, dismiss the temptation to scroll through dozens of “home treatment” videos on the internet (which can worsen your condition).
 Instead, consult an expert in physical therapy who will ensure you’re getting the best care for your condition.